MoseleyBioinformaticsLab/mwtab/docs/guide.rst

 Dependencies
 ~~~~~~~~~~~~

-The :mod:`mwtab` package depends on several Python libraries, it will install all
+The :mod:`mwtab` package depends on several Python libraries.
+The ``pip`` command
-dependencies automatically, but if you wish to install them manually run the
+will install all dependencies automatically, but if you wish to install them manually,
-following commands:
+run the following commands:

    * docopt_ for creating :mod:`mwtab` command-line interface.
       * To install docopt_ run the following: